 Demi Lardner started out at just 15 and has been an unstoppable force on the live comedy scene ever since.
-Self described as a ‘Horrid Little Troll In Boy-Skin’, her unpredictable and high-energy live performances along with numerous podcast collaborations has seen this Australian based comic spend the past few years blazing around Australia and beyond sharing hilarious, surreal, and at times just straight up awkward comedy.
+Her unpredictable and high-energy live performances along with numerous podcast collaborations has seen this Australian based comic spend the past few years blazing around Australia and beyond sharing her unique style of surreal comedy.
 Demi has picked up a solid and healthy slew of fans along the way, not to mention a seriously impressive swag of awards.

-In 2013 Demi became the national winner of Australia’s RAW Comedy which earned her a place in Edinburgh’s ‘So You Think You’re Funny?’ competition and, by no surprise took out joint first place.
-The same year Demi won the Adelaide Comedy’s Rising Starr Award for Best Newcomer and as co-writer and director of Wolf Creek, The Musical, also took home the Best Emerging Comedy Award Adelaide Fringe 2013.
+In 2013 Demi became the national winner of Australia’s RAW Comedy which earned her a place in Edinburgh’s ‘So You Think You’re Funny?’ competition and, which by no surprise she took out joint first place.
+The same year Demi won the Adelaide Comedy’s Rising Starr Award for Best Newcomer and as co-writer and director of Wolf Creek, The Musical and also took home the Best Emerging Comedy Award Adelaide Fringe 2013.

 Making waves across the country Demi was invited to perform at the 2014 Just For Laughs Festival in Montreal and debuted her first solo show at the 2015 Adelaide Fringe entitled ‘Birds with Human Lips’.

-In 2016 she claimed the Sydney Comedy Festival’s Best Newcomer award, and in 2017 took home the Directors Choice award at the Melbourne International Comedy Festival, as well as the Underbelly Award at the Edinburgh Festival Fringe – proof that her show ‘Look What You Made Me Do’ an outlandish and eccentric collaboration (featuring Aunty Donna’s Mark Bonanno as director and co-writer) clearly had made it’s mark.
+In 2016 she claimed the Sydney Comedy Festival’s Best Newcomer award, and in 2017 took home the Directors Choice award at the Melbourne International Comedy Festival, as well as the Underbelly Award at Adelaide Fringe Festival – proof that her show ‘Look What You Made Me Do’ an outlandish and eccentric collaboration (directed by Aunty Donna’s Mark Bonanno) clearly had made it’s mark.

-Demi was most recently awarded the PINDER prize at the 2018 Melbourne International Comedy Festival for her latest physically relentless and quirky gut-buster ‘I Love Skeleton’.
-Ms. Lardner will also be keeping the laughs coming via her most recent podcast endeavour: bigsofttitty.png (In her words: we are with sanspants radio and we are very good).
+In 2018 Demi was awarded the PINDER prize at Melbourne International Comedy Festival for the physically relentless and quirky gut-buster ‘I Love Skeleton’.

 “It’s odd and unpredictable; refreshing, endearing and hilarious” ★★★★ The Age